lilithmod/docs/docs/config/autogg/index.md

 :::caution

+Change your config at https://me.lilithmod.xyz.
 To reload your changed config in-game, use the command `/lreload`

 :::